TACC/Lmod/docs/source/050_lua_modulefiles.rst

      This feature was introduced in Tmod 4.6 and was shamelessly studied and re-implemented in Lmod 8.6+.

+**LmodBreak** (msg):
+     LmodBreak() modulefile function causes the evaluation of the current modulefile to stop and all changed in the user's environment to be ignored from the current modulefile.
+However, all other modulefiles are evaluated.
+In TCL modulefiles it is **break**.

+     In other words, this function does not stop, where as **LmodError()** stops all evaluations.
+New in Lmod 8.6+

 **userInGroups** ("group1", "group2", ...):
      Returns true if user is root or a member of one of the groups listed.